-Whether you want to dress as a gnome, a wizard or an old man, impress everyone by adding a homemade grey beard.
-You could purchase one at a costume shop, but making the beard yourself allows you to customize the color, size and fit so your costume looks perfect.
+Whether you want to dress as a gnome, a wizard or an old man, impress everyone by adding facial hair in the form of a homemade grey beard.
+You could purchase one at a costume shop, but making the beard yourself allows you to customize the size, fit and beard color so your costume looks perfect.
 With some easily-found materials, including a few surprising items you might already have in your home, you can craft a one-of-a-kind grey beard that will look great on Halloween or for dress-up play any time of the year.

 Make the Foundation